JonathanMcCaffrey/blazor-test/POEHideoutGround/wwwroot/markdown/road-map.md

 - Krangle grass patches option, for more randomly placed and varied grass.
 - Hideout quick item decor deletion.
 Remove all instances of a decor from your hideout file.
 - Manual asset placement painting with tile snapping to grid.
+- Offline mode.
+This website technically shouldn't need a internet connection, since it's a SPA.

 ## Maybe...